takepayments Review: The Best Payment Solution for UK Businesses?

 What Remote Payment Solutions Does takepayments Offer?

 • Virtual terminal/phone payments: virtual terminals are designed for over-the-phone payments.
-They’re different from online gateways, since you, the merchant, will be accessing the terminal to enter the card information given to you by the customer. takepayments virtual terminal page can be accessed via desktop, tablet, or smartphone.
+They’re different from online gateways, since you, the merchant, will be accessing the terminal to enter the card information given to you by the customer. takepayments’ virtual terminal page can be accessed via desktop, tablet, or smartphone.

-• Pay by link: takepayments pay-by-link service is a way to send electronic invoices to customers via an email link.
+• Pay by link: takepayments’ pay-by-link service is a way to send electronic invoices to customers via an email link.
 Customers just need to click on the link, and will be taken to a secure payment page.
 The pay-by-link gateway accepts all major cards, as well as Apple Pay and Google Pay.

 • QR code payments: if you’re a hospitality business, takepayments allows you to set up QR codes for customers to scan.
 They’ll be taken to a menu page, where they can place and pay for their order.

-Are takepayments’s remote payment solutions worth it?
+Are takepayments’ remote payment solutions worth it?

-takepayments is a jack-of-all-trades when it comes to payment services, offering a wider variety of ways to take payments than most competitors.
-However, than also means that if your business only requires one or two types of remote payments, you might find a cheaper and better service somewhere else, since takepayments does charge a monthly fee for most of its remote payment services.
+However, if your business only requires one or two types of remote payments, such as in-person and online, you might find a cheaper and better service somewhere else.
+That’s because takepayments charges a monthly fee for most of its remote payment services.

-If you’re an appointments-based business, or trade person, however, we recommend takepayments.
-You’ll be able to offer customers a variety of ways to pay, from in-person, to over-the-phone, to via electronic invoice, which can increase the likelihood of sale, an incentivise repeat customers.
-Having all your different payment processing services managed by the same provider will also make your life easier from a management perspective.
+However, if you’re an appointments-based business, a trade person, or a small retail store or cafe, we recommend takepayments.
+You’ll be able to offer customers a variety of ways to pay, from in-person, to over-the-phone, to via electronic invoice, which can increase the likelihood of sale, and incentivise repeat customers.

-Are takepayments’s EPOS Integrations Any Good?
+Are takepayments’ EPOS Systems Any Good?

-takepayments offers two EPOS systems, one for retail, and one for hospitality.
-While not the most advanced EPOS systems on the market, they’re an affordable solution for small businesses, and integrate seamlessly with takepayments payment processing services.
+takepayments offers two EPOS systems one for retail, and one for hospitality.
+While not the most advanced EPOS systems on the market, they’re an affordable solution for small businesses, and integrate seamlessly with takepayments’ payment processing services.

 • tPOS complete: a large countertop terminal with 15.6 inch touchscreen with a built-in customer display screen and receipt printer, along with the takepaymentsplus card machine.